 A princely Preanger Gobang

 The Preanger area or as the Javanese call it themself: ‘Tanah Prijangan’ is a large area in Mid-West Java.
-This indigenous sword which can be found in the first half of the 19th century is the so called ‘Gobang Bandung’.
+This indigenous sword which can be found in the first half of the 19th century is locally called ‘Gobang Bandung’.

 They come in different varieties.
 Mostly with a simple, yet elegant handle and scabbard with wide mouth going into a narrow scabbard with a wide foot.
 Often made of two sheets of wood covered with rattan and cloth.